 This time I pulled onto a used car lot.
 “What do you have for about $10,000, I asked the salesman.
 He led us to a car with 44,000 miles on the speedometer.
 “Do you have anything with less mileage?”

 He looked thoughtful for a moment.
 “I think I have just what you’re looking for.”
 He made us comfortable in his office, and then left.
 The wall was covered with awards for best salesman.
-Next to the awards were photo’s of him with a former mayor of New Orleans and a famous boxer whose name I could not recall.
+Next to the awards were photo’s of him with a former mayor of New Orleans and a famous boxer.
 I was reading a prayer tacked on his wall when he returned with a key in his hand.

 Tim had saved $8,000 to buy a car.
 I could put the balance on my credit card, and he would have the car paid in full before he attended his first college class.
 I studied the figures again and concluded this offer was too good to be true.
 There must be something wrong with the car.